SvitlanaKo/documentation/user_guide/inventory/index.rst

 Manage Inventory in the External Systems
 ----------------------------------------

-When your need OroCommerce and other systems (like asset mangement and accounting software) exchange and synchronize product inventory information, you may transfer the inventory data from and into OroCommerce in the csv format.
+When your need OroCommerce and other systems (like asset management and accounting software) exchange and synchronize product inventory information, you may transfer the inventory data from and into OroCommerce in the csv format.

 Export
 ~~~~~~

 You can export the inventory information in the csv format:

-1. Select the items to export using a box to the left from the Name.
+1. Select the items to export using a box to the left of the Name.
 You can filter the list and use **Select All** option in the header, if necessary.
 2. Click **Export**.

 .. comment TODO clarify the remaining part of the procedure.